cognitect/transit-js/README.md

 indexing transit-js returns enhanced versions of the proposed ES6 map rather than JavaScript objects.

-Of course better semantics at the cost of performance of is not much of an improvement. transit-js map and set implementations offer a performance profile that is in many cases greater than an order of magnitude faster than existing shims.
+Of course better semantics at the cost of performance is not much of an improvement. transit-js map and set implementations offer a performance profile that is in many cases greater than an order of magnitude faster than existing shims.
 In a number of cases